galnnt/league-match-time-analysis/README.md

   frameborder="0"
 ></iframe>

-Since the p-value is less than
-$\alpha = 0.05$
-, we reject in the null in favor of the alternative: It seems like this model is unfair as its RMSE is different on the red side compared to the blue side.
+Since the p-value is less than $$\alpha = 0.05$$, we reject in the null in favor of the alternative: It seems like this model is unfair as its RMSE is different on the red side compared to the blue side.
 There is clearly room for improvement for the bias of this model.

 ## Conclusion